OSGeo/OSGeoLive-doc/en/quickstart/marble_quickstart.rst

 You can:

   #.
-Scale the globe by rotating the wheel at your mouse.
+Scale the globe by rotating the wheel of your mouse.
 To move around press the left button of your mouse and move it.

   #.
 Marble has got 11 different views: